 - Civil Liability – Depending on the circumstances leading to your ticket, you could be exposed to civil liability.
 If you were in an accident or injured another driver or pedestrian, or caused damage to someone’s property, you may be sued.
 A failure to turn violation may be offered as evidence of proof of your guilt, increasing the chances of a judgment against you.

-A Columbus traffic defense lawyer will help you fight your ticket by exploring a number of possible defenses on your behalf.
-Possible defenses include:
+A Columbus traffic defense lawyer will help you fight your failure to turn ticket by exploring a number of possible defenses on your behalf.

 - Someone Else was at Fault – If you failed to turn because another driver made it impossible for you to proceed safely, this may be a defense to failure to turn.
 Your lawyer will interview any possible witnesses about what happened at the scene of your ticket.

 - Police Officer was Mistaken – Police officers are certainly capable of making mistakes.
 Maybe you were obeying all traffic codes and signs and your ticketing officer was completely mistaken about your failure to turn.
-Your lawyer will interview your ticketing officer about what they observed, how they saw it, and the general circumstances of your ticket.
+Your lawyer will interview your ticketing officer about what they observed, how they saw it, and the general circumstances of your Columbus failure to turn ticket.

 - Good Driving Record – If you have relatively few, or no, other offenses on your driving record, your lawyer may be able to convince a prosecutor or judge to be lenient with you.
 This may mean adding no points to your license, smaller fines, or attending a driver’s training course instead of being found guilty at all.

-Call today for a free consultation with one of our Columbus traffic defense attorneys.
+Call today for a free consultation with one of our Columbus traffic ticket attorneys.
 We can help you avoid the long term consequences of having a violation on your driving record.
-We’re here 24 hours a day to answer your questions, and help you build a defense against your traffic ticket.
-You can reach us by phone or email at firstname.lastname@example.org.
+We’re here 24 hours a day to answer your questions, and help you build a defense against your Ohio failure to turn ticket.
+You can reach us by phone at (614) 500-3836, or via email at [email protected].